ChristElise/christelise.github.io/_posts/2024-09-02-shenron1-walkthrough.md

 ![Working Dir](/assets/img/posts/walthrough/vulnhub/2024-09-02--shenron%3A1/working-dir.png)

 ## Reconnaissance
 As in every penetration test, we need to identify our target on the network.
 We can do this by launching a quick host discovery scan against the network using Nmap.
 To perform the host verification we need to know our current subnet.
-We can perform this using the commands below:<br>
+We can perform these using the commands below:<br>
 Current subnet identification: ```ip a```<br>
 Host discovery scan: ```sudo nmap -sn 10.0.2.15/24```<br><br>
 ![Host Identification](/assets/img/posts/walthrough/vulnhub/2024-09-02--shenron%3A1/target-dis.png)